OriBarGendel/Bachelor-Seminar/README.md

 Based on Erdmann, K. and Wildon, M. J. (2006). _Introduction to Lie Algebras_.

-The presentation was done in LibreOffice Impress using the TexMaths textension.
+The presentation was done in LibreOffice Impress using the TexMaths extension.